cengels/potence/docs/docs/Arrays/clone.md

 ---
 layout:      page
-title:       "Arrays.clone()"
+title:       Arrays.clone()
-description: "Returns a copy of an array."
+description: Returns a copy of an array.
 parameters:
   array: The array that should be cloned.
 ---